aluko-conlang/aluko/phonotactics.md

 - Vowel length
 - Diphthongs ending in `o` and their counterpart ending with `u` and vice-versa
 - Dipththongs ending with `u` and monothongs with the same starting vowel followed by `w`
+- Consonants with the same place and manner of articulation